christian-maigaard/debian-package-status-viewer/README.md

 # Debian Package Status Viewer
-A web interface for displaying packages and their dependencies in /var/lib/dpkg/status on Debian and Ubuntu systems
+A web interface for displaying packages and their dependencies in /var/lib/dpkg/status on Debian and Ubuntu systems.
+The web application is created by using React and Node.js.

 # Demo